 If budget is not an issue, you can find high-end TVs in this size range that supports HDR well.

-The Samsung UN49KS8000 is by far the best TV between 48-50 inch if you want a versatile 4k TV.
-It has excellent picture quality for movies, not a lot of motion blur, input lag is low (20.9 ms) and can get bright enough for even the brightest living room.
+The Samsung UN49KS8000 is by far the best TV if you want a versatile smart LED TV.
+It has excellent picture quality for movies, low input lag (20.9 ms), not a lot of motion blur and can get bright enough for even the brightest living room.
 This is the most versatile 48-50 inch TV and the one to buy for most people.

 If you can manage the slight bump in price, we recommend getting the 55-inch model instead since it represents better value for money.